Does Your Website SEO Protect You?

 You want your bounce rate number to be low.

 Fortunately, there are plenty of ways to reduce your bounce rate.
-Be willing to conduct experiments to determine what people like and what they do not like to reduce your bounce rate.
+Be willing to conduct experiments to determine what people like and what they do not like to improve your bounce rate.

 8. If You Have a Low Time-On-Site, Your SEO Strategy Isn’t Working